MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

+After mapping the neural network workloads to the target chiplet-based system using a nearest-neighbor strategy inspired by the Simba~\cite{simba}, we estimate power consumption in two parts: computation and communication.
+Computation power is obtained using NeuroSim~\cite{neurosim}, while communication power is estimated using a custom version of BookSim that includes interconnect energy modeling~\cite{jiang2013detailed}.
+We periodically sample the energy consumption from both tools at 10 ms intervals and convert these into dynamic power profiles for each chiplet.
+While these tools are not natively designed for chiplet systems, we follow a methodology adapted from SIAM that enables accurate per-chiplet power estimation for thermal simulations~\cite{krishnan2021siam}.
+Importantly, while we use this methodology for our experiments, \textit{MFIT only requires power traces as input,} which can also be obtained from other simulators or real on-chip counters.

-\bh{Differences in 2.5D and 3D system chiplet power:} The experiments use different hardware parameters, such as voltage and frequency, for the 2.5D and 3D systems.
+\bh{Differences in 2.5D and 3D system chiplet power:} Different hardware parameters, such as voltage and frequency, are used for the 2.5D and 3D systems.
 This results in lower per-chiplet power consumption in the 3D system of 1.2W as compared to 3W for the 2.5D system, detailed under the \textit{Power} section of Table ~\ref{tab:system_configurations}.
 Using these parameters, the total system power per lid area of the 3D system is between that of the 36 and 64 chiplet 2.5D system.
-This level means that the temperature of individual chiplets should be roughly equivalent between these systems, which is confirmed in Figure~\ref{fig:temperature_vs_time_grid}.
+This level means that the temperature of individual chiplets should be roughly equivalent between these systems, which is confirmed in Fig.~\ref{fig:temperature_vs_time_grid}.